Maui County, Hawaii: Politics

 Like all of Hawaii, Maui County is reliably Democratic.
-It has only been carried by the Republican presidential candidate three times since its statehood in 1959: in 1960, 1972 and 1984.
+It has only been carried by the Republican presidential candidate three times since its statehood in 1959: in 1960, 1972, and 1984.

-Maui County was the only county in the United States won by Dennis Kucinich during his unsuccessful campaign for the Democratic Party nomination to the presidency in 2004.
+Maui County was the only county in the United States to be won by Dennis Kucinich during his unsuccessful campaign for the Democratic Party nomination to the presidency in 2004.